 Always rinse out the heater before it is used, particularly if it has not been in operation for some time.

-NB!
-The hot water is not intended for drinking or cooking.
+Note: The hot water is not intended for drinking or cooking.
 When the heater is in continuous use, it should be emptied approx. once a month, to ensure that a new air cushion is formed in the heater.
+The air cushion is essential for absorbing pressure surges in the heater.